 Bryan D. Hayes, PharmD, DABAT, FAACT, FASHP

-I am an emergency medicine pharmacist and toxicologist at Massachusetts General Hospital and Assistant Professor of EM at Harvard Medical School in Boston.
+I am an Emergency Medicine Pharmacist and Toxicologist at Massachusetts General Hospital and Associate Professor of EM in the Division of Medical Toxicology at Harvard Medical School in Boston.
 After finishing my PharmD degree (2005), PGY-1 pharmacy residency (2006), and clinical toxicology fellowship (2008), I joined the University of Maryland team as their first EM pharmacist, a role I served in from 2008-2016.
 We then moved back home to the Boston area to be nearer to family and for the position at MGH.
 I am board-certified in Clinical Toxicology.

 Jenny L. Koehl, PharmD, BCPS @jlkoehl